mhluska/blackjack-simulator/README.md

   console.log('End of shoe, cards shuffled!');
 });

-// Emitted when the engine wants to save optional game statistics.
+// Emitted when the game wants to save optional game statistics.
 // `entityName` can be one of `hand-result` or `move`.
 // `data` is a plain object with values to save to the backend. game.on('create-record', (entityName, data) => {